What is Scoliosis?

 Please note, we require complete payment at the end of your session, including any balances remaining that aren’t covered by your direct billing plan.

 If you prefer, you can pay privately using Visa, Mastercard, or Debit, and we will issue an receipt that you can then independently submit for reimbursement.

 We do not take Amex at this time.

 We require a 48 hour notice to cancel or reschedule an appointment, regardless of reason.
 Otherwise, a cancellation fee of 60% of the original appointment fee will be applied.

 What should I wear to my appointments?

-It is ideal if our physiotherapists can see the majority of you back, shoulders, and pelvis alignment to provide accurate cues while you exercise.
+It is ideal if our therapists can see the majority of you back, shoulders, and pelvis alignment to provide accurate cues while you exercise.

-We recommend that our female clients wear a sports bra and leggings or tighter fitted shorts, with hair tied up in a bun.
+We recommend that clients wear fitted clothing, with a sports bra (where applicable) and leggings or tighter fitted shorts or pants.
+Please be prepared to tie long hair up in a bun.
 You can also bring a tight, plain and light-coloured tank top to wear over your sports bra.

 Is there parking?

 Yes!
-We have a few parking stalls labeled ‘VALLEY’, as well as plenty of street parking.
+We have a few parking stalls labeled ‘HODGSON’, as well as plenty of street parking.